vidalme/gradientdiscipline/README.md

 <br>
 #### [ [ 21/01/2024 ] ]
+#### ANNOUNCMENT -> DAY FOR THE TEST IS DECIDED 20/02/24<br>
+to be able to do it tho I must have scored at leasa 90 in the second round of maareks practice exams and passed on most of dojos exams also, new suggestions for a study strategy for these last 30 days, I should alocate some daily time for at very least go over at least 1h a day for maareks videos, this time could expand to 2 hour MAX, and then the time left in the day for study should be around the same subjects, just focus a single day on a small area.

 #### Planning ---> Finish the IAM deep dive and start on working at correcting and reviewing subjects from the last practice exame I've done.